Donald Trump Dismisses John Lewis Legacy, Says ‘Nobody Has Done More For Black Americans Than I Have’

 “I can’t say one way or the other.
 I find a lot of people impressive.
 I find many people not impressive.”

-However, Trump did add that he would have “no objection to” renaming the Edmund Pettus Bridge in Selma, Alabama, after Lewis.
+However, the president did add that he would have “no objection to” renaming the Edmund Pettus Bridge in Selma, Alabama, after Lewis.

-Trump made the comments on Tuesday as Lewis lay in state at the Capitol ahead of his funeral on July 30.
+Trump made his comments on Tuesday as Lewis lay in state at the Capitol ahead of his funeral on July 30.
 The pre-recorded interview aired Monday night on HBO.

 Upon hearing of Lewis’ death, Trump tweeted condolences.